Introduction

 Database Solutions

 SQL injection is ultimately a database attack that takes advantage of the flexible nature of SQL.
-This section will discuss various technologies that can help detect and/or prevent SQL injection in the database.
+This section discusses various technologies that can help detect and/or prevent SQL injection in the database.

 Static SQL Analysis